 This story is from the point of view of a teacher in the early eighties————————————————————————-

 Karen Armitage loved working at Old Palace School for girls.
 She’d been there three years now, going straight from teacher training.
 She mainly taught the younger girls History, which could be hard work when they really weren’t that interested.
+I mean, how are you supposed to keep a straight face when you have to carefully explain to a group of girls that the Jacobites are not a boy-band?

 She also taught sixth form R.E.
 One of the things she loved about the ancient building was all the little rooms – not much more than storerooms tacked onto classrooms and at the top of creaky staircases, perfect for tutor groups.
 Many were the afternoons she’d sat with a small group discussing important theological questions such as ‘Who do you think was the better kisser, King David or Samson?
 Long hair and muscles win it for me every time,’ thought Karen though she realised she was in the minority here with a gang of teenage girls who worshipped pop-stars that wore more make-up than they did.